Lecture Notes in Cosmology: Line-of-sight integration

 and that we have used in the above calculations is valid as long as $\hat k = \hat z$.
 Now we have to rotate it in a general direction before performing the Fourier anti-transform.
 The task is simple because the temperature fluctuation is a scalar.
 Therefore:

 The same is not true for $\Theta_P$, since the Stokes parameters are not scalars.

-Using the definition of $a_{T,\ell m}$ given in Eq.~\eqref{ThetaexpYlm} we can then write:
+Using the definition of $a_{T,\ell m}$ given in Eq.~\eqref{ThetaexpYlm}, we can then write:

 The integration is over $d^2\hat n$, hence we must change $\hat p \to \hat n = -\hat p$ in the Legendre polynomial.
-This gives an extra $(-1)^\ell$ factor, due to the parity of the Legendre polynomials, and then using the addition theorem we obtain:
+This gives an extra $(-1)^\ell$ factor due to the parity of the Legendre polynomials, and then, using the addition theorem, we obtain:

-Now the integration over the whole solid angle can be performed and the orthonormality of the spherical harmonics can be employed, obtaining thus:
+Now the integration over the whole solid angle can be performed, and the orthonormality of the spherical harmonics can be employed, thus obtaining:

-This formula, together with Eq.~\eqref{lineofsightintegralThetal} allows us to explicitly calculate the scalar contribution to the $a_{T,\ell m}$'s.
-Earlier, we have focused on the $C_{TT,\ell}$'s only, for which the calculations are simpler because there is no need of performing a spatial rotation, but we need to know the explicit form of the $a_{T,\ell m}$'s in order to compute the TE correlation spectrum of Eq.~\eqref{TTandTEspectra}.
+This formula, together with Eq.~\eqref{lineofsightintegralThetal}, allows us to explicitly calculate the scalar contribution to the $a_{T,\ell m}$'s.
+Earlier, we have focused on the $C_{TT,\ell}$'s only, for which the calculations are simpler because there is no need to perform a spatial rotation.
+However, we need to know the explicit form of the $a_{T,\ell m}$'s in order to compute the TE correlation spectrum of Eq.~\eqref{TTandTEspectra}.